cboosalis/beefheart/README.md

 # beefheart
 <c>Something that I read on the subject of Captain Beefheart....</c>
 ---
-So, I have an answer to a question that nobody asked: "Dammit, what is your favorite Captain Beefheart song?"
+So, I have an answer to a question that nobody asked: "What is your favorite Captain Beefheart song?"
 "Why that would have to be Odd Jobs."

 Odd Jobs - Captain Beefheart
 https://www.youtube.com/watch?v=mHMgHnHSv88